ConnorMRyan/PokeMaven/Readme.md

 ##Features
 -[ ] Allows the user to recreate teams easily
-    -[ ] Allows players to import pokemon teams from saved files -[ ] Provides a character creator to easily build teams
+    -[ ] Allows players to import pokemon teams from saved files -[ ] Provides a character creator to easily build teams"# pokeproject"